|

 a blade.
 Out of the corner of his eye he saw the stringer glance

-round the workshop, as if to check that no one was watching him.
+round the workshop, as if to check that no one was watching him,

-Then he slipped out of the cave without a word.
+then slip out of the cave without a word.

 Fëanáro was already disappearing through the trees,

 heading in the direction of the healing cave.
-Nolofinwë followed

-silently, at a safe distance.
+Nolofinwë followed silently, at a safe distance.

 "Three!" roared Gimli, pulling his axe from the back